Sedce/Thesis/Python/README.md

-# An analysis of songs of Musicians who Committed suicide
+# An analysis of songs of Musicians usin K-means
 This github repository